jinggaooo/jinggaooo.github.io/_pages/about.md

 Welcome!
 I am a Finance PhD candidate at the University of Minnesota.
 I will join Peking University HSBC Business School (PHBS) as an Assistant Professor of Finance.

-Research: Financial Institutions, AI, Corporate Finance, Asset Pricing, Structural Estimation.
+Research: Financial Institutions, AI, Corporate Finance, Macro Finance.

 You can reach me at gao00268@umn.edu.